Deploy container instances that use GPU resources

 Deployment time - Creation of a container group containing GPU resources takes up to 8-10 minutes.
 This is due to the additional time to provision and configure a GPU VM in Azure.

 Pricing - Similar to container groups without GPU resources, Azure bills for resources consumed over the duration of a container group with GPU resources.
 The duration is calculated from the time to pull your first container's image until the container group terminates.
-It does not include the time to deploy the container group.
+It doesn't include the time to deploy the container group.

 See pricing details.